linuxmint/cinnamon-spices-desklets/quoteOfTheDay@tinnu/README.md

 - Font size
 - Font color
 - Font shadow (size, color, and blur)
+- Advanced options (see bottom of this file)

 By default, the font should come from the active theme.
 However, changes to the font face can be made by editing the stylesheet.css file.
 Add a line to the existing `.quote-container` element such as: